 - Incomplete received in MAT spring term must be completed by May 18

-- Incomplete received in MEd summer/fall term must be completed by April 1
+- Incomplete received in MEd term must be completed by April 1

-An Incomplete Grade Request Form must be completed and submitted prior to the conclusion of the term in order for an incomplete course grade to be granted.
+An Incomplete Grade Request Form must be discussed and agreed to by the student and instructor prior to the conclusion of the term in order for an incomplete course grade to be granted.
 Forms are available from the office of the Graduate School of Education.
 Students may not register for additional coursework with more than one incomplete course grade.

 Grade Point Average

 Grade point averages are computed on a 4.0 scale; an A is assigned the value of 4.0, a B is assigned 3.0, a C is assigned 2.0, and a D is assigned 1.0.
 Only one course with the grade of C will be applied to graduation requirements.
 If a course is repeated, the most recent grade is used in computing the grade point average.
 No grade below B is accepted by transfer.
 A minimum grade point average of 3.0 is required for continuation in and completion of the graduate degree.